joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-sound/working-with-sound-metadata.md

     }

 This code starts by creating a Sound object and telling it to listen for the `Event.ID3` event.
-When the sound file’s ID3 metadata is loaded, the `onID3InfoReceived()` method is called.
-The target of the Event object that is passed to the `onID3InfoReceived()` method is the original Sound object, so the method then gets the Sound object’s `id3` property and then iterates through all of its named properties to trace their values.
+When the sound file's ID3 metadata is loaded, the `onID3InfoReceived()` method is called.
+The target of the Event object that is passed to the `onID3InfoReceived()` method is the original Sound object, so the method then gets the Sound object's `id3` property and then iterates through all of its named properties to trace their values.

 </div>